anaguriaa/anaguriaac-/README.md

 * string horaf;
 * string prioridade;

-<h> Propriedade </h2>
+<h> Propriedade </h2> <br>

 * This agende captures the user's main tasks throughout the week
 * Like title, job description, date, start and end job hours and what is the priority of the job example: High,Medium,Low.📅📅

 * This project was created in mobile app.
 The app name is C#.📱
-* However, this project needs to be implemented whit data base .🗃️
+* However, this project needs to be implemented whit data base .🗃️ <br>

 I used sytem library to open the code giving me useful classes like Console and WriteLine.